sbanjara/cs425-project2/README.md

    ##
                      git clone https://github.com/sbanjara/cs425-project2
    Once this project is cloned in your workstation, you can open  in the Netbeans and run.

+##
+## Configuring the Database for the Database Pooling
+   To run this application, you'll need to import the application database (**cs425_p2.sql**).
+After importing the database, you'll need to create database accounts for it, and grant these accounts the appropriate permissions in MySQL.
+To do this, please run the following command from an SQL client while logged in to MySQL as root:
+ ##
+         source C:\USER\Desktop\cs425_p2.sql ( It assumes the location of sql file is in Desktop.
+It may be different for you.) create user 'p2_auth'@'localhost' identified by 'CS425!Project2';
+         create user 'p2_user'@'localhost' identified by 'CS425!Project2';
+         grant select on cs425_p2.login to 'p2_auth'@'localhost';
+         grant select on cs425_p2.user_to_role to 'p2_auth'@'localhost';
+         grant all on cs425_p2.* to 'p2_user'@'localhost';
+         flush privileges;
+ ##
+   The **"p2_user"** is for the database pool and **"p2_auth"** is for a restricted account for user authentication while login.